mutisyag/ozone/doc/workflow.md

 From the _Data Entry_ state, the state of the submission can change to:

 - _Submitted_, at the request of the reporter
-- _Finalized_ (with _valid_ flag set), if the data has been submitted the Secretariat acting upon written request of the Party (the state is fast-tracked as no processing is needed)
+- _Finalized_ (with _valid_ flag set), if the version has been submitted by the Secretariat acting upon written request of the Party.
+In this case, as the OS made the version, the state is fast-tracked to _Finalized_ as no processing is needed.

 ### Actions by role